 The entrusted receivables are guaranteed by North Pacific Co.,

 Ltd. ("Guarantor").
-The Guarantor makes a subrogation on
+The Guarantor will make a subrogation

-The Asset Trustee took out a limited recourse loan (ABL) that amounts
+The Asset Trustee will take out a limited recourse loan (ABL) that amounts

 to the initial principal balance of the entrusted pool from Mizuho Securities

-The ABL proceeds are invested as a Risk-Free Asset in an account
+The ABL proceeds will be invested as a Risk-Free Asset in an account

 at an eligible financial institution, initially Mizuho CB.

 Should the bank no longer be eligible, the outstanding principal